Best Hurricane Travel Insurance: Coverage, Plans and Costs

 • Reimburses 75% of trip cost

-• Adds 40% to 50% to premium
+• Adds 40% to 50% to the base premium

-• Covers concern about any tropical activity
+• Covers trips where any tropical activity is a concern

 When CFAR Makes Sense: